Nearshoring Garment Production: Europe & North Africa Guide [2026]

 Morocco

 Morocco has built a significant garment export industry over the past two decades, primarily serving French and Spanish fast fashion brands.
 Casablanca and the surrounding industrial zones are the main manufacturing hubs.
-Unit costs are meaningfully lower than Portugal or Turkey.
+Unit costs are meaningfully lower than Portugal or Turkey, and the UK-Morocco Association Agreement sets out the preferential trade terms and rules of origin that determine your duty position.

 The honest caveat: Morocco’s manufacturing base is heavily oriented toward fast fashion volume production.
 Complex garments, premium knitwear, and technical product are less well served.
 Factory certification and audit coverage varies significantly by tier.